macedotomas/tv-show-tracker/README.md

  * Note: Certain functionalities have not been implemented in this code.

-   * Background worker that sends emails with the tv shows recommendations ( I tried to use nodemailer but was getting some errors but with a little bit more of time I could do it)
+   * Background worker that sends emails with the tv shows recommendations (I tried to use nodemailer but was getting some errors but with a little bit more of time I could do it)

-   * Export information to csv/pdf (didn't fully understand what information to export users, tv-shows, etc )
+   * Export information to csv/pdf (didn't fully understand what information to export users, tv-shows, etc)

-   * Unit & Integration Tests (I took a bad approach by doing this in the end, because I was overwhelmed by the numbers of bus I was getting by trying to do tests with full app working.
-Next time I should do tests at the same time I develop the app  )
+   * Unit & Integration Tests (I took a bad approach by doing this in the end, because I was overwhelmed by the numbers of bugs I was getting by trying to do tests with full app working.
+Next time I should do tests at the same time I develop the app)